AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

   - A package cannot write the state of another package in SPARK

-* Aspect :code:`Initializes` specifies state initialized during elaboration
+* Aspect :ada:`Initializes` specifies state initialized during elaboration

   - If present, must be complete, including visible and hidden state
   - Otherwise, :toolname:`GNATprove` generates it
-  - Similar to the outputs of mode :code:`Output` for the package elaboration
+  - Similar to the outputs of mode :ada:`Output` for the package elaboration

 .. code:: Ada